center-for-threat-informed-defense/sightings_ecosystem/docs/additional-analysis.rst

 Techniques by Privilege Level
 *****************************

-It should be noted that 99% of our data contains privilege level information.
+It should be noted that 35% of our data contains relevant privilege level information.

 .. figure:: _static/priv_level_user_to_technique.png
    :alt: Top 5 Techniques by User Privilege Level.